 Every week, parshaoftheweek.com brings you a rich selection of material on parshat hashavua, the weekly portion traditionally read in synagogues all over the world.
 Using both classic and contemporary material, we take a look at these portions in a fresh way, relating them to both ancient Jewish concerns as well as cutting-edge modern issues and topics.
 We also bring you material on the Jewish holidays, as well as insights into life cycle rituals and events...

-As God begins to explain what the Tabernacle is and how it should be constructed, He speaks only to Moshe; it is Moshe who is commanded to get the Israelites to donate the necessary materials and it is Moshe’s job to build the Tabernacle.
+In parshat Terumah, the making of the Mishkan – the Tabernacle – in the desert, becomes the Torah’s central topic.
+For the next few portions, we will be taught the details of the structure and the furnishings and utensils used in it.As God begins to explain what the Tabernacle is and how it should be constructed, He speaks only to Moshe; it is Moshe who is commanded to get the Israelites to donate the necessary materials and it is Moshe’s job to build the Tabernacle.
 Throughout the entire parsha, God instructs Moshe in the same way: “and you shall make”, “and you shall cover”, “and you shall bring”, “and you shall place”, “and you shall connect”, etc., etc. In subsequent portions, other individuals will be brought into the picture to assist, either by name (Bezalel and Oholiav, the architects/builders) or by class (wise women and men, workmen), but, from the outset, the commandment, the job, the responsibility, and, one assumes, the credit, are all Moshe’s.

 One exception stands out.
 Early in the parsha, just after God has listed the materials which will need to be donated, the first – and most important - element of the Mishkan is mentioned: the ark.
-Now, the ark is certainly the absolute epicenter of the building, the whole point, actually, as it contains the Ten Commandments and functions as the place from which God will speak to Moshe.
-It is the focus of God’s presence in the Temple, and of ongoing interaction with Moshe and, through him, the Jewish people.
-The commandment to build this all-important element reads differently from the others we will see in the parsha: “And they shall make an ark of Shittim wood, two and a half cubits long and one and a half cubits wide…” Here, the commandment, though spoken to Moshe, is not addressed to him but, rather, to them: the people of Israel, they shall make the ark.
+Now, the ark is certainly the absolute epicenter of the building, the whole point, actually, as it contains the Ten Commandments and functions as the place from which God will continue to speak to Moshe.
+It is the locus of God’s presence in the Temple, and of His ongoing interaction with Moshe and, through him, the Jewish people.
+The commandment to build this all-important element reads differently from the others we see in the parsha: “And they shall make an ark of Shittim wood, two and a half cubits long and one and a half cubits wide…” (Exodus, 25;10).
+Here, the commandment, though spoken to Moshe, is not addressed to him but, rather, to them: the people of Israel, they shall make the ark.

 What is the reason for the difference in the way God presents the commandment to build the ark?
 Why is the mitzvah addressed to all of Israel, and not only Moshe?